Golden Age

 What is the Golden Age?

-The golden age is referred to in Tibetan as ‘Karpa Dzokden.’
-‘Karpa’ means eon or age, while ‘Dzokden’ is the Tibetan meaning “to be endowed with perfection or completeness.”
-It represents the cycle of the phase of completion where the complete teachings of definitive meaning are widely available and practiced, leading to a dominance of wisdom, compassion, and realizations of Bodhicitta.
-This applies to all religions and traditions.
-Through the practice of Kalachakra Tantra and its teachings, people begin to understand the subtle and absolute meanings underlying their traditions until gradually the boundaries between belief systems dissolve.
+The Golden Age is referred to in Tibetan as ‘Kalpa Dzokden.’
+‘Kalpa’ means eon or age, while ‘Dzokden’ is the Tibetan meaning “to be endowed with perfection or completeness.”
+It represents the cycle of the phase of completion where the complete teachings of definitive meaning are widely available and practiced, leading to a predominance of wisdom, compassion, and realizations of Bodhichitta.
+This applies to all religions and wisdom traditions.
+Through the impact of the teachings of Kālachakra Tantra and its practices, people begin to understand the subtle and absolute meanings underlying their traditions until gradually the boundaries between belief systems dissolve.

-It’s crucial to remember that the golden age is not the ultimate destination, but a significant part of the journey.
+It’s crucial to remember that this second Golden Age is not the ultimate destination, but a significant part of the journey.
 It’s a journey that each of us, as spiritual practitioners, is actively involved in.
-Our role is to create Bodhicitta motivation and strengthen our resolve to liberate all sentient beings by realizing perfect and complete Buddhahood and to be reborn in the sublime Realm of Shambhala.
-But this is difficult, and we need to start practically.
-One thing we can all agree on practically is to make our world a better place for all beings.
-So by starting here, we are stepping onto the swift path to achieving the omniscient Buddha mind, enabling us to work tirelessly towards liberating all sentient beings from samsara.
+Our role is to generate Bodhichitta motivation and strengthen our resolve to liberate all sentient beings — by realizing perfect and complete Buddhahood in this lifetime or by being reborn in the sublime Realm of Śhambhala where we can complete the path swiftly.
+These are great aspirations on a long journey that are not without challenges, and we need to start in a practical way.
+One thing we can all agree on a practical level is to make our world a better place for all beings.
+So by starting here where we are, we are stepping onto the swift path to achieving the omniscient Buddha mind, enabling us to work tirelessly towards liberating all sentient beings from Saṃsāra

 The Prophecy from the Kalachakra Tantra

-Hundreds of years later, the Shambhala Kalki and bodhisattva, King Aja, returned the Kalachakra Tantra to earth.
-It was said that he was moved to great compassion by the devotion displayed by Indian Siddha Kalachakrapada, who had gained awareness of the Kalachakra Tantra and desperately wanted to receive it.
-Kalki Aja appeared to Kalachakrapada in a dream and transmitted the teachings of the Kalachakra Tantra in a form that could be practiced on earth.
-Eventually, it spread from India to Tibet, where it is still practiced extensively through the unbroken lineage of the Jonangpas in India, Tibet, though recently, it has now become available in the West.
+Hundreds of years later, the Shambhala Kalki bodhisattva Aja helped returning the Kalachakra Tantra to our earth.
+It was said that he was moved to great compassion by the devotion displayed by Indian Siddha Kālachakrapada, who had gained awareness of the Kalachakra Tantra and desperately wanted to receive it.
+Kalki Aja appeared to Kālachakrapada and transmitted the teachings of the Kalachakra Tantra in a form that could be practiced on our earth.
+Eventually, it spread from India to Tibet, where it is still practiced extensively through the unbroken lineage of the Jonangpas in Tibet, though recently, it has now become available in other Asian countries and in the West.

-Shambhala’s transformation into a Bodhisattva Realm is considered an inspiration for achieving a ‘golden age’ on earth that will result in higher rebirths as bodhisattvas in the sublime Realm of Shambhala.
-Because earth has a strong karmic connection to Shambhala due to the unbroken lineage of the Kalachakra Tantra directly from Shambhala and the Buddha himself, building upon this connection and cultivating the right causes and conditions will manifest a complete transformation of societies and individuals that will give rise to a golden age on earth.
+Shambhala’s transformation into a bodhisattva realm is considered an inspiration for achieving a second Golden Age on earth that will result in higher rebirths as bodhisattvas in the sublime Realm of Shambhala.
+Because earth has a strong karmic connection to Shambhala due to the unbroken lineage of the Kālachakra Tantra directly from Shambhala and the Buddha himself, building upon this connection and cultivating the right causes and conditions will manifest a complete transformation of societies and individuals that will give rise to a second Golden Age on our earth.

 ༄༅། །སྐལ་བཟང་རྫོགས་ལྡན་བསུ་བའི་སྨོན་ལམ། །